 Mr. Barella has a Masters of Business Administration (MBA) and an Electronic Engineering degree.

-Between 1993 and 1996, Philippe Boucheron worked at BioCapital LP, one of the largest Canadian venture capital funds, focusing on biotechnology.
+Between 1993 and 1996, Philippe Boucheron worked as an associate at BioCapital LP, one of the largest Canadian venture capital funds focusing on healthcare.

 Aris Constantinides is the founder and Investment Director of London-based NBGI Ventures, one of the few European venture capital firms investing exclusively in medical technology companies.
 Aris currently serves on the boards of a number of medtech companies including: 2010 Perfect Vision, Endoscopic Technologies, EOS Imaging, Forth Photonics Limited, Reverse Medical and SuperSonic Imagine.